"...a time to gather stones together" - Ecclesiastes

 Long ago discovered a buyer marking up small fifty-cent-wholesale stones thrown into bags to five dollars -- a one thousand percent markup.
 Couldn't help but feel more than tad exploited.
 And naive, for assuming seller would pass on savings and have fast seller on their hands rather than going for all market would bear, gearing for fewer sales at far greater profit margin.

 Adding paper slip talking up "rare stone" and "sacred mountain source" to relatively affluent clientele perhaps having more dollars than sense, didn't make me feel much better.
 Yes, stones are relatively scarce, and mountain is indeed sacred.
-But I feel there's no need to turn it into some lah-de-dah prestige item and price out buyers of more modest means and make me feel exploited in process.
+But I feel there's no need to turn it into some lah-de-dah prestige item and price out buyers of more modest means, making me feel exploited in process.

 Granted, it's a fine line.
 Have since come to realize how retailers must grab profit where they can to meet often nutzoid storefront overheads.
 And how some retailers possibly share my resistance to dinking with selling by the each low-price items and so price them to make sale worth one-at-a-time, "Would you like a bag for that?" effort.